dmbarbour/awelon/AboutAO.md

 It is not difficult to model a REPL above a spreadsheet metaphor: simply use a linear sequence of cells (one for each step in the REPL).
 This pattern could be optimized and have a dedicated entry mode.
 This live programming REPL has a lot of nice advantages over a conventional REPL - i.e. one can immediately see how changes in code will change the outputs at each step.

 *Aside:* Rendering for cells with simple types like `[1→x]` is obvious.
 However, Conal Elliott's work on [tangible values](http://conal.net/papers/Eros/) suggests that many functions may be usefully rendered.
 Developers can be given control by specifying a rendering context for common views of the spreadsheet, such that each cell `b3$foo` renders as `[b3$foo] render`.

+## IDE

+There is no Integrated Development Environment (IDE) for AO at the moment, but I believe a specialized IDE could greatly mitigate AO's weaknesses:

+* style and color should replace rendering of frequent prefixes or suffixes
+* automatic word completion, fuzzy search sensitive to type and context
+* hyperlinking or zooming to quickly access definitions and documentation
+* automatic visualization of values or types, reducing mental burden
+* graphical manipulation of rendered structures to simplify data shuffling
+* automatic animation highlighting changes in structure across words in def
+* automated refactoring support; discover similar code in other projects
+* live programming; continuous feedback of value over change in definition
+* development-time program search for data shuffling and other glue code

+I envision such an IDE being developed as a wiki.
+AO's word-based module/function structure is very amenable to wiki based development.
+In the absence of such an IDE, AO has a steep learning curve and is not very human-friendly.
+I believe the quality of the AO programming experience will depend heavily upon available tools.

 ### Flat Namespace